Commands Reference¶

 # Show as JSON

-terratidy config show --format json
+terratidy config show --output json

 # Validate configuration